Environmental impact

 Sludge mono-processor will recover energy and resources from the waste water of 4 million Flemish citizens

-With our sludge strategy, we will take major steps towards the circular economy in the coming years.
 By 2040, we want to process all sewage sludge with maximum recovery of energy and phosphorus.
 A new mono-processor to be built in Ghent is the engine for this.

 Read more